Heart Arrhythmias & Long QT Syndrome

 Torsades de pointes is a syndrome of polymorphic ventricular arrhythmia occurring in the setting of marked prolongation of the electrocardiographic QT interval.
 It occurs in individuals with genetic mutations in genes that control expression of sodium or potassium channels and is a frequent cause of sudden death in these individuals.
 It also occurs as a complication of drugs that prolong the QT interval by blockade of potassium channels.

-Over forty marketed drugs and an equivalent number of drugs under development have been found to block potassium channels, prolong the QT interval and induce, in some individuals, torsades de pointes (QT Drug List).
+Over 170 marketed drugs and an equivalent number of drugs under development have been found to prolong the QT interval and induce, in some individuals, torsades de pointes (see QT Drug List).
 Drug-induced torsades de pointes is a relatively rare event but can be as high as 2-3% with some drugs.1,2

 A great deal has been learned about the inherited long QT syndrome through the collection of data in an international registry.3-5 Far less is known about the drug-induced syndrome because of the infrequent nature of the occurrence and the absence of a comprehensive data base.
 Only 1% of serious adverse reactions to drugs are ever reported to the Food and Drug Administration (FDA).